Planning to climb Kilimanjaro

 - Extension tours

-Kilimanjaro 'Upgrade Services' are also available by checking the tick boxes on the enquiry form:
+Kilimanjaro 'Upgrade Services' are also available on request.

 Please note: We do not generally provide sleeping bags for reasons of hygiene.
 However, we have a small stock of clean, 3 to 4 season sleeping bags for hire with prior notice (US$7 per day per item).